DEAR MR. BRODY (For Him #3) by A.M. Johnson | Cover, Blurb & Excerpt Reveal

 A spicy, idiots to lovers, forced proximity, M/M bi awakening romance book.

-HIMBO HITMAN by Saxon James Cover & Excerpt Reveal Release Date: May 29, 2025 Cover Design: Story Styling Cover Designs Photo: Wander Aguiar Photography Model: Griffin W. Genre: M/M Bi Awakening Romance Standalone Trope: Idiots to lovers, forced proximity, oblivious MC, assassin X target, horoscopes-obsessed bodyguard, love-at-first-shot, low angst
+HIMBO HITMAN by Saxon James Release Blitz Release Date: May 29, 2025 Cover Design: Story Styling Cover Designs Photo: Wander Aguiar Photography Model: Griffin W. Genre: M/M Bi Awakening Romance Standalone Trope: Idiots to lovers, forced proximity, oblivious MC, assassin X target, horoscopes-obsessed bodyguard, love-at-first-shot, low angst

 An age-gap, forced proximity, doctor billionaire romance book, with a happily ever after.

 ARROGANT AND MERCILESS Gods in White #2 by D.A.
-Lemoyne Cover Reveal Release Date: May 28, 2025 Cover Design: Angela Haddon Photo: Wander Aguiar Photography Model: Brandon M. Genre: Billionaire Romance Standalone Trope: Age-gap, opposites attract, second chance, forced proximity, doctor, amnesia love story, morally gray man, secrets, unexpected plot twist, meet-cute, HEA
+Lemoyne Release Blitz Release Date: May 28, 2025 Cover Design: Angela Haddon Photo: Wander Aguiar Photography Model: Brandon M. Genre: Billionaire Romance Standalone Trope: Age-gap, opposites attract, second chance, forced proximity, doctor, amnesia love story, morally gray man, secrets, unexpected plot twist, meet-cute, HEA

 SHOW MORE